ttwd80/wabs/README.md

 If you are interested in having this server facilitate authentication and authorization (via OAuth) then you must set the authenticate option to either `manual` or `always`.

 If set to either `manual` or `always` then all other authentication / authorization options are required (except where a default value exist for the option).
 Also in these modes the client application will automatically have access to additional tools.
-For details on these tools see the section titled [Client Application Authentication Tools](#).
+For details on these tools see the section titled [Client Application Authentication / Authorization Tools](#authentication--authorization-options).

-If set to `none` then all other authentication options are ignored and the client application will not have access to the [Client Application Authentication Tools](#).
+If set to `none` then all other authentication options are ignored and the client application will not have access to the [Client Application Authentication / Authorization Tools](#authentication--authorization-options).

 ### authenticate